• Skip to primary navigation

 • Turn down the heat and simmer for 4-5 hours until reduced by three-quarters.

 • Turn off the heat and allow to cool for 10 minutes, then place a fine sieve over a jug.
-Pour the contents of the pan through the into the sieve, squeezing any juices out with the back of a spoon.
+Pour the contents of the pan into the sieve, squeezing any juices out with the back of a spoon.

 • Pour the stock into clean jars, place a lid on a refrigerated (will keep for 3-4 days)